 Born in Helena, Arkansas, Johnny Taylor grew up in and around Memphis, Tennessee.
 Early inspirations were MAD Magazine, Star Wars, and the rock band KISS.
 When he entered school, Johnny drew variations of these subjects ad infinitum.
 This interest in drawing led to a job producing a weekly comic strip at age 10.
 Thus encouraged, the young cartoonist determined that he would always make art.

 Taylor began painting as a student at the University of Memphis (BFA, Art History, 1996).
 On New Year’s Eve of 1992, he made a resolution to paint three paintings a day, every day, for the entire year.
 By the end of 1993, Taylor had begun exhibiting the fruits of his labor.
 Showing paintings regularly ever since, he has not strayed far from the hard-edged cartoon style that marked his initial efforts.
 Primarily painted in acrylics, Taylor’s output has tapered somewhat from his earlier, dizzyingly prolific period.
-Johnny Taylor’s paintings may be found at Jay Etkin Gallery in Memphis and Santa Fe, NM, Parlor Gallery in Asbury Park, NJ, Artspace Warehouse in Los Angeles, CA and Yard Dog Gallery in Austin, TX as well as other galleries.
+Johnny Taylor’s paintings may be found at Jay Etkin Gallery in Memphis, Jules Place in Boston, Coda Gallery in Palm Desert, CA, Parlor Gallery in Asbury Park, NJ, and Yard Dog Gallery in Austin, TX as well as other galleries.

 Johnny Taylor currently resides in Los Angeles, CA.